Midwestern Greenhouse Gas Reduction Accord

-Through the Midwestern Accord, the governors agreed to establish a Midwestern greenhouse gas reduction program to reduce greenhouse gas emissions in their states, as well as a working group to provide recommendations regarding the implementation of the accord.
+Through the Midwestern Accord, the governors agreed to establish a Midwestern greenhouse gas reduction program to reduce emissions in their states, as well as a working group to provide recommendations on implementing the accord.
 In June 2009, the Midwestern Greenhouse Gas Reduction Accord Advisory Group finalized its draft recommendations.
-In March 2010 the advisory group presented a plan to the MGA that called for implementation beginning in January 2012.
+In March 2010, the advisory group presented a plan to the MGA that called for implementation beginning in January 2012.
 No further action was taken, as leadership in several of the states switched positions on climate policy.

 In July 2014, accord member Kansas and observers Indiana, South Dakota, and Ohio joined a lawsuit opposing the EPA Clean Power Plan, federal climate regulations which could be met by implementation of the accord.

 The MGGRA became defunct after the 2010 United States elections.